Dripdrop12/ipardalis/content/male-ambilobe-panther-chameleons-for-sale/_index.md

 ## Tips for Buying a Panther Chameleon

 - **Research**: Learn about panther chameleon care, including habitat setup, diet, and health needs - [Panther Chameleon Care Guide](https://chameleonacademy.com/panther-chameleon-care/).
-- **Visit the Breeder**: If possible, visit the company's facility to see how the chameleons are kept.
+- **Visit the Company**: If possible, visit the company's facility to see how the chameleons are kept.
 - **Ask Questions**: Inquire about the chameleon's health, age, lineage, and any guarantees or support offered.
 - **Check for Signs of Health**: Look for active eyes, good balance, and relaxed colors (too vibrant is an indication of stress/illness).
 - **Prepare the Habitat**: Before bringing your chameleon home, ensure you have a proper enclosure, UVB lighting, and a diet of live insects.

 ## Where should you buy a Panther Chameleon?
-It is best to work with a breeder who specializes in Panther Chameleons and the locality you are interested in acquiring.
+It is best to work with a company that specializes in Panther Chameleons and the locality you are interested in acquiring.
 Flippers and "gotta catch 'em all" houses have difficulty staying organized and keeping things straight, especially if they are group raising multiple locales or purchasing wholesale from the actual source before selling the chameleons to their customers.
 You are more likely to get the support you need from a specialist, and you are less likely to get scammed.

 ### Why do certain Panther Chameleon Companies Charge More?
 Beware of unusually high prices because those are indicative of flippers/drop shippers who need to charge a mark up - find the source and save yourself $300+.
 They are not charging more because the animals are higher quality - often it is because they can't keep them alive and they are sick.
 You will often notice these expensive animals have oddly cartoonish backgrounds, light colors which match the chameleon "color," or a gentleman with oompa loompa (orange) hands in the picture.
 The scammers using Photoshop will charge more, but they don't know what they're doing and can't help you succeed with Panther Chameleons.
 Please check out our [partners]({{< ref "/categories/lineage" >}}) and reach out if you want to know if someone is reputable.
 We are happy to help you understand pricing or other industry-related questions.